 Engage with your customers to build a community of eco-conscious shoppers.
 With material transparency and carbon data in hand, you can communicate your sustainability efforts with your customers.
 The Segura Digital Product Passport solution enables you to print a QR code on a care label that links to a relevant product care webpage.
 This can provide useful information about how to care for your polyester products in the most environmentally friendly way (e.g. using a microplastic filter or laundry bag when washing).
 It can also tell consumers how to recycle their product at end-of-life.

-Longer term greener solutions in PET production
+Long term green solutions in PET production

 Adopt innovative practices such as exploring bio-based alternatives, and innovative manufacturing technologies to minimise environmental impact.
 Consider the entire product life cycle and develop circular practices to promote sustainability.